cadCAD-org/DynamicGamesSeminar/README.md

 ### Part 2: Computational Methods

+[future link to folder in repo]

 #### Week 5

+Scoping models for computation methods Attention will be paid to seperation of temporal and spatial scales.
+Discussions will include mapping actors, mechanisms, metrics (KPIs) and exogenous processes.
+The goal is to produce models which are useful to some decision making (design or intervention) and as simple as possible but no simpler.

+[future link to md page]

 #### Week 6

+Review a range of methods with relative strengths and weakness as well as addressing the complementary roles of models and data.
+System Dynamics, Agent Based Modeling, networked models and multiscale models will be reviewed.
+Various modeling software will referenced by this course will primarily leverage tools in the scientific python ecosystem.

+[future link to md page]

 #### Week 7

+Highlight the concept of observability, and apply it to introduce state estimation and system identification.
+Explore in more details the roles of data and models in forecasting including a variety of techniques for evaluating designs and interventions in modeled systems, including sensitivity of results to the model's assumptions.

+[future link to md page]

 #### Week 8

+Applying computational methods for design and intervention.
+Computational models are tools for doing computational thought experiments; session will focus on building test grids, running many experiments, scoring metrics and the practice of translating experimental data into concrete decisions while still respecting and documenting uncertainty around the expected outcome.

+[future link to md page]

 ### Part 3: Applications

+[future link to folder in repo]

 #### Week 9